2025 Solar Incentives Guide for Stanford, CA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the California government or by your county/municipality, might have additional qualifications.
+Specific incentives, including those run by the California government or by your county/municipality, could have additional qualifications.
 Get in touch with your local Stanford solar installer to learn more about what incentives your project will qualify for.

 If I already have a solar system installed on my house, can I still claim incentives?